moonblade/cka/README.md

 ### Logs

+> Day 27 - 21 Nov, Sunday
+- Practice making a pvc and its pod and try mounting and changing content as filesystem

+> Day 26 - 20 Nov, Saturday
+- Lie to yourself that you'll get a lot done today
+- create a practise service and ingress components

 > Day 25 - 19 Nov, Friday
 - Recap services and networking, but delaying hands on questions for tomorrow